-Both algorithms, i.e. the one solely based on the static optimum and the one taking into account the transformation costs t, have the same complexity in principle, but the transformed cost function c^ will likely be amenable to a local search in the neighborhood of the existing partition, since partitions far "apart" in the partition space get a high penalty from the transformation costs t.
+Both algorithms have the same complexity in principle, but the transformed cost function c^ will likely be amenable to a local search in the neighborhood of the existing partition, since partitions far "apart" in the partition space get a high penalty from the transformation costs t.

-A simple idea for such a local search could be to always try all incremental "adds", i.e. either adding the new (or modified) receiver to an existing point-to-multipoint VC or setting up a new VC for that receiver, and take the one that minimizes c^ .
+A simple idea for such a local search could be to always try all incremental "adds", i.e. either adding the new (or modified) receiver to an existing point-tomulti-point VC or setting up a new VC for that receiver, and take the one that minimizes c.

 However, it must be realized that after a certain number of time steps this algorithm might deviate considerably from the optimum VC management strategy.
 Therefore, an improvement may be to compute the statically optimal partition from time to time and compare it to the current partition with respect to the original cost function c.
-If it deviates too much, a substantial reorganization of the partition may pay off in the long term, even if c^ is higher at the moment.
+If it deviates too much, a substantial reorganization of the partition may pay off in the long term, even if c is higher at the moment.
 The idea of this approach is to use the optimal VC management strategy from the static case as a corrective measure for the dynamic case.